andrewbranch/gatsby-remark-vscode/README.md

         resolve: `gatsby-remark-vscode`,
         // All options are optional.
 Defaults shown here.
         options: {
-          colorTheme: 'Dark+ (default dark)', // Read on for list of included themes.
+          theme: 'Dark+ (default dark)', // Read on for list of included themes.
 Also accepts object and function forms.
           wrapperClassName: '',   // Additional class put on 'pre' tag.
 Also accepts function to set the class dynamically.
           injectStyles: true,     // Injects (minimal) additional CSS for layout and scrolling
           extensions: [],         // Extensions to download from the marketplace to provide more languages and themes